ArneDeV/ToDoApp/README.md

 This is a list the parts of the app I am still working on, spoiler alert: Most of the work for the app hasn't been done.
 This list will grow when I get new ideas.

-- Task menu (Page that shows the categories)
-- Add task category page
-- View tasks in a specific category page
 - Add date that task had to be completed and Today page
 - Add important task page and system
 - Add stats to see productivity